 The start of a legend

 1974 - Legendary reds boss Bob Paisley took charge of the reds for the first time, in a friendly against 1.
-FC Kaiserslautern at their Fritz-Walter-Stadion.
-Kevin Keegan was sent off in a case of mistaken identity although we were still able to win 3-1, with Ray Kennedy, Peter Cormack and Phil Boersma on the scoresheet.
-We led 2-0 after thirty minutes before new signing Kennedy was scythed down by Dietmar Schwager, who was then pushed by Peter Cormack, whom the referee confused with Keegan.
+FC Kaiserslautern at their Betzenbergstadion.
+Kevin Keegan was sent off in what the club claimed was a case of mistaken identity although we were still able to win 3-1, with Ray Kennedy, Peter Cormack and Phil Boersma on the scoresheet.
+We led 2-0 after thirty minutes before new signing Kennedy was scythed down by Dietmar Schwager, who was then pushed by Keegan.
+However, the club claimed that the referee had mistaken him for Peter Cormack, although Keegan admitted years later it had actually been him who had thrown a punch.

 Aldo bags a treble

 1987 - John Aldridge netted a hat-trick, including a penalty, in our 4-1 friendly defeat of Norwegian side Vålerenga.
-Paul Walsh grabbed the other goal.
+Paul Walsh grabbed the other goal as we came from behind to win.

 1978 - We trounced Basel 6-0 at their St. Jakob-Park, with Kenny Dalglish, Jimmy Case and Emlyn Hughes all netting to add to a Robert Baldinger own goal and a brace from Ray Kennedy.